 Stop Dating Abuse Before It Starts

-Seeing your teen off on a date can give you the jitters.
-Unfortunately, parents also
+Seeing your teen off on a date can make you nervous.
+Unfortunately, parents also must

-It's worrisome, but it's not inevitable.
-You and your teen can avoid potentially perilous
+Teen dating violence is worrisome, but it's not inevitable.
+You and your teen can

 Abuse is defined by the National Domestic Violence Hotline as a pattern of forced